 I'm a software developer, and I do volunteer work as a PulseAudio maintainer.
 In 2015 I left my day job, in part because I wanted to spend more time on PulseAudio.
 Now I spend about 10 hours per week on it.
 (I wish I had energy to do more, but somehow I don't.
 Lack of time is not any more the limiting factor.)
 I'm relying on my savings to cover my living expenses, which is why in 2016 I started a Patreon campaign as an attempt to make my current lifestyle sustainable for a longer time, preferably indefinitely.
 Around the turn of 2017/2018 I opened this Liberapay account too, because Liberapay has some advantages over Patreon.

-In case you're new to Liberapay, here's a quick summary: Liberapay is a crowdfunding platform that allows creators or projects to get regular weekly income (a bit like a salary) for long-term work.
+In case you're new to Liberapay, here's a quick summary: Liberapay is a crowdfunding platform that allows creators or projects to get regular income (a bit like a salary) for long-term work.
 This is in contrast to "traditional" crowdfunding platforms like Kickstarter that target one-off projects with clearly defined start and end dates.
-If you want to support me, you can click the "Donate" button on this page, and then choose the amount of money that will be paid to me on a weekly basis.
-The sum doesn't have to be big - e.g. 25 cents per week is great - with smaller donations you can afford giving to more people.
-The money will come from your Liberapay wallet, which you can top up whenever the wallet is running low on funds.
-The fees are as small as possible: Liberapay doesn't take any cut from the donations, only the payment processing fees are paid when you add money to your wallet.
+If you want to support me, you can click the "Donate" button on this page, and then choose the amount of money you want to donate per week, and then the number of weeks to cover by your first payment (the more you pay in one go, the less there will be fees and the less frequently you need to go through the payment process).
+The weekly amount doesn't have to be large - for example 25 cents is already great and makes a difference.

 Since it may be relevant to your decision-making about whether to donate or not, I should probably mention that I expect my savings to last for several years with frugal spending habits, so I'm not going to run out of money any time soon.